 The January text

-It was a dark, cold January night.
-We ventured out to the hospital to visit our friends from life group who’d just had a baby.
-We arrived at the perfect timing - feeding time.
+Flash forward to a dark, cold January night.
+Mike and I had ventured out into the cold to visit our friends who’d just had a baby.
+We arrived at the perfect timing: feeding time.

-We waited in the birthing center’s waiting room until they were ready.
-As I sat there looking around at baby posters and flyers, something didn’t feel right.
+As we sat in the birthing center’s waiting room and stared at the posters and flyers surrounding us, something didn’t feel right.

-I knew our paperwork process was almost over, and we were going “active” with our agency any day - pregnant birth mothers were about to see our profile and consider us as future parents.
+Our paperwork was almost complete and we were going “active” with our adoption agency any day.
+Pregnant birth mothers were about to see our profile and consider us as future parents.
 Our adoption story was becoming real.
 I was mentally preparing myself to sit in another waiting room when our child was born, but I couldn’t fathom it.

 “I can’t picture us doing this - sitting here and it’s our baby back there,” I told Mike as we waited.
 He agreed - something felt off.